CloudLabsAI-Azure/build-your-first-power-bi-report/LabGuidepackageHOL2/Lab Guide/Exercise-02.md

    ![](./Images/L2E2T5S1.png)

-1. Right click on the page and rename the new page:
+1. Right-click on the page and rename the new page:
    ```
    Store Detail Tooltip
    ```